Henry Young: Governor of South Australia

-Governor of Van Diemens Land/Tasmania
+Governor of Van Diemen's Land/Tasmania

-Young began his duties in Van Diemens Land in January 1855.
-Sir Henry Fox Young's term as Governor of Van Diemens Land was significant, because in 1856 the Island colony received self-government, and was renamed Tasmania to mark the fact and as a deliberate measure by free-settlers to distance its convict past.
+Young began his duties in Van Diemen's Land in January 1855.
+Sir Henry Fox Young's term as Governor of Van Diemen's Land was significant, because in 1856 the Island colony received self-government, and was renamed Tasmania to mark the fact and as a deliberate measure by free-settlers to distance its convict past.
 Sir Henry was the first Tasmanian Governor to occupy Government House, Hobart, the beautiful neo-gothic Vice-Regal residence on the banks of the River Derwent.